 This capacitance calculator is a handy tool when designing a parallel plate capacitor.
 Such a capacitor consists of two parallel conductive plates separated by a dielectric (electric insulator that can be polarized).
-Read on if you want to find out what is capacitance, and how to calculate it using the capacitance equation.
+Read on if you want to find out what capacitance is, and how to calculate it using the capacitance equation.

-It is the ability of an object to store electric charge.
-It depends only on geometry of the capacitor and on choice of the dielectric material in between the plates.
+It is the ability of an object to store an electric charge.
+It only depends on the geometry of the capacitor and the choice of the dielectric material between the plates.
 In most cases, it does not depend on the potential difference or the charge stored on the plates.

 How to calculate the capacitance, then?
 You need to use the following formula:

 Cis the capacitance.
 It is measured in farads (symbol: F);

 εis the dielectric permittivity (a measure of resistance) in farads per meter;